robric/wiki-contrail-controller/Ceilometer-support-in-release-2.2-of-Contrail-Cloud.md

     | 9cf76844-8f09-4518-a09e-e2b8832bf894 | ip.floating.receive.packets | cumulative | 208.0  | packet | 2015-02-18T21:48:30.469000 |
     | 451c93eb-e728-4ba1-8665-6e7c7a8b49e2 | ip.floating.receive.packets | cumulative | 325.0  | packet | 2015-02-18T21:48:28.354000 |
     | 9cf76844-8f09-4518-a09e-e2b8832bf894 | ip.floating.receive.packets | cumulative | 0.0    | packet | 2015-02-18T21:38:30.350000 |

+## Ceilometer Installation and Provisioning
+Ceilometer controller services are installed and provisioned automatically as part of OpenStack controller node and the compute agent service as part of the compute node.

+The following Fabric tasks are added to facilitate the installation and provisioning:

+`fab install_ceilometer` - Install Ceilometer packages on the OpenStack controller node

+`fab install_ceilometer_compute` - Install Ceilometer packages on the compute node

+`fab setup_ceilometer` - Provision Ceilometer controller services on the OpenStack controller node

+`fab setup_ceilometer_compute` - Provision Ceilometer compute agent on the compute node

+`fab install_contrail_ceilometer_plugin` - Install Contrail Ceilometer plugin package on the OpenStack controller node

+**Note:** These are automatically called as part of `fab install_openstack`, `fab setup_openstack` for the OpenStack controller node, and as part of `fab install_vrouter`, `fab setup_vrouter` for the compute node